 When modding it is up to you what kind of modder you want to be.
 Do you want to make things that make your game experience easier and “cheat” or do you want to keep the balance and enrich the experience.
 Personally I do not like the mods that give a feeling of cheating.
 I always go for balance and love the fact we can add stuff to the game to enrich the experience.
+But everything is up to you what you want to make.
+There are so many different people and we all play and love the game in a different way.
+Do not let that stop you from making amazing things the way you want.

 For our second mod we are going to make a new specialist.
 Our imagination is limitless!
 Maybe you always thought about a specialist missing from the game.
 Now is the time we are going to realise this!

-We are going to create an specialist for the gold mines in the New World.
+We are going to create a specialist for the gold mines in the New World.
 This mine has a high production time of 2min30s.
 With an item we could boost this production without touching the mine itself and give the player the opportunity to boost the production with an trade union item and keep the game balanced.

 Compared to the previous mod we will now have some more folders and files we need to create.
 We will call our mod “Tutorial Specialists” The structure now will look like this:

 For this mod we will start with creating the graphic we need.
 The icon that will be used for the specialist.
 The game already has a lot of icons and all those icons are in the gamefiles.
-We need to extract those icons from the data.rda files.
+We need to extract those icons from the data.rda files.The icons can be found in all data.rda files.

-The icons can be found in all data.rda files.
 Depending on which DLC the icons will be from that specific DLC/theme.
 For example the Arctic icons will be available in the data.rda from the Arctic, data13: The Passage DLC.

 The location of the icons we are going to use is data2.rda/data/ui/2kimages/main/3dicons/specialists/systemic.
 We will be using “icon_worker_602_0.dds”.
 We convert this icon to a png file.
 We could just use the path of this icon but for best practice we use our own icon to make sure if the default icon is changed by Ubisoft, our mod will still work.